 There was also evidence of what the criminal complaints call “possible restraint marks about both wrists.”

-The criminal complaints also say Stier believed “more than one perpetrator was likely involved in causing Selah Kaden’s death and that post mortem findings strongly suggested a delay in reporting the fatality at the scene.”
+The District Attorney’s Office says Stier believed “more than one perpetrator was likely involved in causing Selah Kaden’s death and that post mortem findings strongly suggested a delay in reporting the fatality at the scene.”

-Attorney for both of the Barry women, Brian Brophy tells 27 News the mother and daughter have no criminal records and a history of caring for children.
+Attorney for both of the Barry women, Brian Brophy, told 27 News the mother and daughter have no criminal records and a history of caring for children.

-“Laurie and Alexis Barry are kindhearted, wonderful people,” Brophy says.
+“Laurie and Alexis Barry are kindhearted, wonderful people,” Brophy said.
 “They don’t pose a threat to anybody.”

-An initial court appearance is scheduled for 4 p.m. on Tuesday, July 9, 2019, in the Iowa County Circuit Court located in Dodgeville, before Judge Margaret M. Koehler.
+An initial court appearance is scheduled for 4 p.m. on Tuesday, July 9, 2019, in Iowa County Circuit Court before Judge Margaret M. Koehler.